jdoid/MyCardCatalog/README.md

 Adding a book will prompt for title, author, subject, location.
 Subject and location will show options to use.
 Location implies where the book lives - digitally or physically.

+Currently a search is for title only and must be the complete title.

 ## License